tbodt/jetmanjr/README.md

 Use your jetpack to explore caverns!
 Destroy your enemies with lasers and dynamites.
 Your mission: to find the old git that got lost exploring the caverns looking for treasure.
 Find him, Jetman.
 Be the hero!

-Also, this game is loosely about branching.
-After the inital tutorial level, you are presented with a screen of branches.
-Some routes are easier than others.
-One fateful branch leads to your certain death.
+The idea behind this game is about branching.
+Very loosely of course.
+After the inital tutorial level, you are presented with a screen that branches away into three separate routes (and one that just leads to your untimely death).
+They all take you to a final level where you will eventually find "old man git".

 License
 -------------
-The game uses ImpactJS, which has a separate license.
 The game code for Jetman jr is released under non-commercial BSD (http://opensource.org/licenses/BSD-3-Clause), which means you're free to fork it, develop and release new versions for non-commercial use.
 I reserve the commercial use of this game, which means that if any commercial entity wants to put up this game on their portal, they must acquire a commercial license from me.
+The game uses ImpactJS, which has a separate license.
+To run and compile this game, you need the impactjs game engine (which should be placed under lib/).

 I strongly encourage  and appreciate pull requests for the current game, and would be delighted to hear from anyone who decide to create a new version of the game.